jenkinsci/robot-plugin/doc/README.md

 1. Configure your project
 2. Select: Build -\> Add build step -\> execute shell/Execute Windows
     batch command
 3. Add the command to run the tests.
-You might have direct pybot/jybot command here like "pybot --variable name:value --outputdir my\_robot\_results my\_test\_suite" or in case you need to do something more, you can call any script that you use for running the tests.
+You might have direct robot/jybot command here like `robot --variable name:value --outputdir my_robot_results my_test_suite` or in case you need to do something more, you can call any script that you use for running the tests.
 Relevant part from Robot Jenkins Plugin point of view is that this script generates the Robot outputs.
-4. Force your Robot script to return successfully from shell with "exit 0" to empower the plugin in deciding if the build is success/failure (by default Robot exits with error code when there's any failed tests)
+4. Force your Robot script to return successfully from shell with `exit 0` to empower the plugin in deciding if the build is success/failure (by default Robot exits with error code when there's any failed tests).
+You can do this for example by adding `--nostatusrc` to your test run.
 5. Select: Post-build Actions -\> Publish Robot Framework test results
-6. Set path where your results are located (in above example command "my\_robot\_results")
+6. Set path where your results are located (in above example command `my_robot_results`)
 7. If your output files are named differently than default (i.e. output.xml, report.html and log.html) specify the filenames by pressing the "Advanced..." button and writing the names in relevant fields.
-The fields support wildcards \* and ?.
+The fields support wildcards `*` and `?`.
 8. If you have other artifacts such as screenshots that you want to persist for viewing later in the logs you must configure them under "Advanced... -\> Other files to copy".
-The field accepts comma separated list of files and supports wildcards \* and ?.
+The field accepts comma separated list of files and supports wildcards `*` and `?`.
 9. Set thresholds and optionally disable thresholds for critical tests only to count every test in the pass percentage.

+#### Pipeline configuration

+1. Run your tests in a similar way as you would normally by using the `sh` step.
+2. Call the plugin with either the general `step` or directly by calling `robot` (only from version 2.0 onwards): `robot outputPath: '.', logFileName: 'log.html', outputFileName:
+   'output.xml', reportFileName: 'report.hml', passThreshold: 100, unstableThreshold: 75.0`

 #### Configuring direct links to log files